 There are two kinds of Job Cancellations in Accelerator.
-This article describes how to cancel a job and the differences between the two methods of cancelling a job.
+This article will provide you with the process of how to cancel a Job as well as the differences between the two methods of cancelling a job.

 How to Cancel a Job